thingco/shared-frontend-libs/scripts/transform-icons.md

 `;
 ```

-Finally, I define a template to insert the output of the ast->XML transformation:
+I define a template to insert the output of the ast->XML transformation:

 ```js
 function generateIcon(name, xmlString) {